windycom/API/README.md

 ## Windyty plugins repository
  - Windyty plugins are uploaded as NMP packages to local Windyty NPM repository server
- - For storage of Windyty plugins I propose [Sinopia](https://github.com/rlidwka/sinopia) server, that could run on npm.windyty.com.
-It is lightweight local version of npmjs.org, installed in 5 minutes.
  - Developers will first need to create user account via `npm adduser --registry http://npm.windyty.com/`
  - Then set registry `npm set registry http://npm.windyty.com`
  - Each plug-in is packed and published via `npm publish`
  - After publishing we will identify new package, untarbal it and store main JS file into www.windyty.com/plugins directory
  - Immediatedlly after publishing plugin is available on www.windyty.com/pluginID
+ - Test plugins are uploaded automatically to repository of tested plugins

-## Sinopia notes
+## Windyty internal notes
+ - For storage of Windyty plugins I propose [Sinopia](https://github.com/rlidwka/sinopia) server, that could run on npm.windyty.com.
+It is lightweight local version of npmjs.org, installed in 5 minutes.
+ - There will be two instances of Sinopa running.
+One for finished and one for tested plugins.
+It is our sole responsibility to synchronize user databases of both, so only one registration will be necessary.
  - Uploaded plugins are stored in `~/.local/share/sinopia/storage`
  - After installation of Sinopia it is necessary to delete whole section refering to npmjs.org in `~/.config/sinopia/config.yaml`